benlumia007/rudimentary-information/readme.txt

 = 0.0.5 =
 *Release Date - December 16, 2017*

-* Add Widget Support for Themes
+* Add Widget Support for Themes and Plugins
-* Add Metabox to suppor Widget (JetPack Portfolio Only)
+* Add Meta Box for Themes and Plugins to support Widget (JetPack Portfolio Only)
 * Bump Version to 0.0.5

 = 0.0.4 =